edlowther/minimization/README.md

 To review the code, please see the `gitlab` [branch of this repository](https://github.com/edlowther/minimization/tree/gitlab).

 Full details on how to configure an instance of GitLab to run this code will be published here in due course, along with a separate branch containing an alternative version of the software that can be deployed using GitHub.

+### References

+For an excellent explanation of the concept of minimisation in this context, please see:

+- O’Callaghan CA (2014) OxMaR: Open Source Free Software for Online Minimization and Randomization for Clinical Trials.
+PLoS ONE 9(10): e110761. https://doi.org/10.1371/journal.pone.0110761